X-RAY DETECTABLE ADDITIVES

 Dental implants, gauzes and catheters manufactured with in-built radiopacity can be identified under fluoroscopy for misplacement or positioning purposes.
 The production industries are also moving towards this technology for its precision in detecting buried fragments of foreign material.

-The filler content in detectable products can cause brittleness, so we run extensive technical testing in-house, including tensile and impact testing, as part of our unique capabilities.
+The filler content in detectable products can cause brittleness, so we run extensive technical testing in-house, including X-ray (through the use of our Minebea X-ray Inspection System), Tensile and Impact Testing.
 We can tweak formulations using your base material until we reach the perfect solution.

-We have in-house extrusion and injection moulding capabilities to allow production of custom masterbatches/compounds as well as moulded test pieces.
+We have in-house extrusion and injection moulding capabilities to allow production of custom masterbatches and compounds, as well as moulded test pieces.

-Metal detectability can be checked on our Safeline balanced coil metal detector.
+X-ray detectability can be checked on our Minebea X-ray Inspection System.